arslanenginner/Python/README.md

 # Python
-In this repository i  have shared small python projects.
+In this repository i  have shared small python projects that i have created in my 2nd semester.